 La Paz has some of the most interesting dining experiences in Baja California.
 There are tons of restaurants that serve local delicacies most times with their own spin on it.
 There are also many restaurants that serve international dishes as part of their menu.
 Shopping in La Paz is decent as there are plazas and malls with some stores you may recognize as well as local brands.
 You can also shop for handcrafted items in love markets or you may visit with your host to the arts and crafts village.

 There is an airport n La Paz however, there aren't many direct flights that land here.
 So you may need to land in Guadalajara, or Mexico City first before heading into La Paz's airport.
-The airport is located 16 meter (52 feet) away from the town's center.
+The airport is located 16 km (10 Miles) away from the town's center.

 There are bicycle lanes which were created recently to encourage clean and sustainable means of transport.
 Riding around town or walking is another means of transport that is popular around here.